davidp443/pokemon-webapi/README.md

 ### Run the Web API using the development server

-From the PokemonWebApi.Tests directory, execute:
+From the PokemonWebApi directory, execute:
 ```
 docker run
 ```